zulip/zulip/templates/zerver/help/only-allow-admins-to-add-emoji.md

 {!admin-only.md!}

-By default, any user can [add custom emoji](/help/add-custom-emoji) to the organization.
+By default, anyone other than guests can [add custom emoji](/help/add-custom-emoji) to the organization.
 However, you can change your organization's settings to only allow administrators to add new emoji.